railsbridge-montreal/curriculum/views/pre_workshop.markdown

 Download [GitHub for Windows](http://windows.github.com/) and run the installer.
 If prompted during installation, install the Microsoft .NET framework.
 If GitHub for Windows automatically launches after installation, quit the application.

+Download
+[this file](http://s3.amazonaws.com/railsbridgeboston/railsbridgevm-3.2-a.box) and save it somewhere on your desktop or home folder.

 ## Linux